metakgp/iit-kgp-network/README.md

           Tx excessive retries:2004  Invalid misc:5420   Missed beacon:0
 ```

 ### Best Solution

-- **Just buy a router**
+**Just buy a router**

-- Buy a good 300Mbps or (1 Gbps if u are rich) aand then use ethernet interface to distribute internet wia the wifi interface.
+Buy a good 300Mbps or (1 Gbps if u are rich) aand then use ethernet interface to distribute internet wia the wifi interface.<br/>
-- Setting up can be a bit tedious for beginners but it is relatively easier and much better than the next solution.
+Setting up can be a bit tedious for beginners but it is relatively easier and much better than the next solution.

 > Benefits : You can get 300Mbps internet, and even if u share with 3 room mates u still get arorund 100 Mbps in the worst case scenario which is much better than getting 12-13 Mbps on Wifi

 ### Feasible Solution

-- This solution can be used if u have raspberry pi with you and don't want to buy a router.
+This solution can be used if u have raspberry pi with you and don't want to buy a router.<br/>
-- The logic is same, route the connections on Wifi interface via the ethernet interface.
+- The logic is same, route the connections on Wifi interface via the ethernet interface.<br/>
 - Buy a 150 Mbps usb adapter

 > For detailed config : Check out my post [here](./rpi-express.md).<br/>